 This brew has it's own unique problems for our special gland.
 The primary one being yeast.
-Another is Hops (a primary ingredient).
+Another is Hops (the bitter flower of the Hop plant).
 Both can irritate our gland.

 True, there is a chemical naturally occurring in hops called Xanthohumol which is reported to be anti-carcinogenic.
 But, you would need to drink 17 (yes seventeen!)
 12oz. glassfuls in one day to get an adequate amount.
 So, don't use that as an excuse for drinking yourself into oblivion!

-Now, all alcohol is produced by yeast fermentation.
+Now, all alcohol is produced by yeast fermentation (turning a carbohydrate into alcohol with live yeast).
 Wine usually has sufficient alcohol content to kill the yeast.
 In fact, wine only reaches an alcohol volume of about 12% because that is where the yeast that is creating the alcohol is killed.